 The easiest way to create an Action Model for your component is to use Record mode.
-When you build an Action Model in this way, a new Send Buffer action is created for you automatically as soon as you begin typing or drag an element from the Input DOM into the appropriate field onscreen.
-All you need then do is wait for the next screen to arrive from the host, add a Check Screen action to make sure you are on the right screen and begin the process again, repeatedly.
-In this fashion, a sequence of Check Screens, Send Buffers and Check Screens can be built very quickly and naturally.
+When you build an Action Model in this way a new Send Buffer action is created for you automaticallyas soon as you begin typing or drag an element from the Input DOM into the appropriate field onscreen.
+This makes it easy to build an Action Model, since all you have to do is click the Check Screen button, begin typing (or drag an element from the Input DOM into the prompt area onscreen), wait for the next screen to arrive from the host, click Check Screen, begin typing (or dragging), etc., repeatedly.
+In this fashion, a sequence of Check Screen and Send Buffer actions can be built very quickly and naturally.